Plausible constraints on the range of bulk terrestrial exoplanet compositions in the Solar neighbourhood: Discussion

 Bulk mantle viscosity is regulated by relative abundances of strong and weak mineral phases (i.e., high- and low-viscosity phases).
 In the lower mantle, bridgmanite is up to three orders of magnitude stronger than ferropericlase \citep{Yamazaki2001,Tsujino2022}.
 While all planets have lower mantles with high bridgmanite abundances, some are almost completely lacking in ferropericlase (Fig.\ \ref{fig:Mineralogy}c), while others have significant abundances of the weak mineral ferropericlase (Fig.\ \ref{fig:Mineralogy}b).
 These planets are expected to have a strongly contrasting lower-mantle viscosity profile, as the weaker phase tends to have a more significant effect on viscosity due to formation of interconnected weak layers \citep{Yamazaki2001,Thielmann2020}.
 Further, our representative planets exhibit variable but overall small amounts of Ca-perovskite.
 The phase Ca-pv has typically been considered to be even stronger than bridgmanite and ferropericlase \citep{Miyagi2009}, but recent experimental studies indicate that it may be significantly weaker than both these minerals \citep{Shieh2004,Immoor2022}.
 The highest Ca-pv abundance of our compositions is 10 vol\%, which may be sufficient to form interconnected weak layers \citep{Yamazaki2001,Thielmann2020}, thereby decreasing mantle viscosity, if it is indeed weaker than other lower mantle phases.

 Meanwhile, the upper mantle viscosity is mainly controlled by olivine and pyroxene.
 In the upper mantle, our representative planet compositions show a huge range from 10\% to 80\% olivine (Fig.\ \ref{fig:Mineralogy}).
 While surface observations indicate that pyroxene is stronger than olivine \citep{Tikoff2010}, other studies suggest that the px/ol-ratio has limited effects on bulk rock viscosity as long as both phases are present \citep[e.g.][]{Tasaka2013,Hansen2015}.
-Some of our representative planets exhibit ferropericlase in the upper mantle (also referred to as w\"ustite), a phase with a viscosity about one order of magnitude lower than that of olivine or pyroxene \citep{Stretton2001,Bystricky2006}.
-Observations of polluted white dwarfs in the Solar neighbourhood confirm the possibility of an upper mantle containing w\"ustite \citep{Putirka2021}.
-While the presence of w\"ustite in exoplanet upper mantles has been derived by previous studies \citep[e.g.,][]{Wang2022_planethoststars}, it is currently not well studied.
+Some of our representative planets exhibit ferropericlase in the upper mantle, a phase with a viscosity about one order of magnitude lower than that of olivine or pyroxene \citep{Stretton2001,Bystricky2006}.
+Observations of polluted white dwarfs in the Solar neighbourhood confirm the possibility of an upper mantle containing ferropericlase \citep{Putirka2021}.
+While the presence of ferropericlase in exoplanet upper mantles has been derived by previous studies \citep[e.g.,][]{Wang2022_planethoststars}, it is currently not well studied.
 It is likely to be relevant for planet evolution studies, as it directly affects upper mantle viscosity, which is an important parameter for determining the propensity of a planet towards plate tectonics \citep{Korenaga2010,vanHeck2011}.

 The polluted white dwarf observations also indicate the presence of planets with quartz in the upper mantle, and \cite{Putirka2019} find a tiny population of planets where pure SiO$_2$ could potentially be present in their mantles (although they do not employ a Gibbs energy minimisation algorithm).
 While these compositions fall outside our range of representative compositions, they are permissive considering measurement errors (Fig.\ \ref{fig:MgSi_mineralogy}).
 Further, assuming that the core does not contain Si decreases the mantle Mg/Si of our lowest-Mg/Si composition such that a few vol\% of quartz, coesite, and stishovite are stabilised.
 We expect the abundance of SiO$_2$-phases in these planets to be small, however (See Fig.\ \ref{fig:MgSi_mineralogy}), and only have a minor impact on planetary evolution.